-Ross Uehara-Tilton is an Associate in the firm’s Tax Planning, Compliance and Audits, Trust and Probate Litigation, Estate Planning, Business and Commercial Law, Appellate Litigation, and Family Law practice groups.
+Ross Uehara-Tilton is an Attorney in the firm’s Tax Planning, Compliance and Audits, Trust and Probate Litigation, Estate Planning, Business and Commercial Law, and Appellate Litigation practice groups.
 He earned his law degree from the University of Hawaii, William S. Richardson School of Law, where he served as Co-Editor-in-Chief and Staff Writer for the University of Hawaii Law Review.

 Ross received his LL.M.
 (Masters of Laws) degree in Taxation and Certificate in Estate Planning from Boston University, an internationally recognized postgraduate law degree, furthering his practice and skills in tax planning, compliance and audits, and estate planning.
 Ross competed in the final round of the American Bar Association’s Law Student Tax Challenge, as one of the four teams selected as finalists for the nation-wide competition in the LL.M. division.
-He is a Certified Public Accountant (CPA) licensed in the State of Washington.
+He is a Certified Public Accountant (CPA) licensed in the State of Hawaii (not in public practice) and the State of Washington (FPTP #6603).

 During law school, Ross was awarded the CALI Award in Federal Income Taxation, Corporate and Partnership Taxation, Second Year Seminar, and Legal Practice I for the highest grade in each of those courses, and was a team member on the briefs for the International Environmental Law Moot Court Team.
 He also served as President and Treasurer of the William S. Richardson School of Law Class of 2017, a non-profit corporation which he helped to organize for fundraising purposes.
 A portion of the funds that the non-profit raised were used to update classroom technology at the law school.